 Kier has many apps, ranging from an info pack about the company to a directory allowing people to connect with the company.
 ‘Kier MIRP’ which provides instant information to incident reporting within the company is another one of their apps that helps inter-company communication to flow with ease!
 Every process made more accessible by using an app means that employees have more time to be productive in their work.

 Morgan Sindall Group

-To help them effectively manage the company’s resources located at or en route to the property of clients, Morgan Sindall created an app which allows them to do just that!
-This app means that all resources are easily traced, logged and recorded, and consequentially, losses or mistakes are a lot less likely compared to using a paper-based system to keep track of this.
-This is an app which would be handled internally amongst employees.
+To help them effectively manage the company’s resources located at or en route to the property of clients, Morgan Sindall created an app that allows them to do just that!
+This app means that all resources are easily traced, logged, and recorded, and consequentially, losses, or mistakes are a lot less likely compared to using a paper-based system to keep track of this.
+This is an app that would be handled internally amongst employees.

 This kind of app could potentially be used for any team which would benefit from it.

 On the Google Play Store, Costain describes their app as a ‘solution for commissioning and various business functions across sectors’.
 Apps can be used for pretty much any use your business can find, as Costain demonstrates here!
 The app also allows users to operate offline in zones with no connectivity, meaning that employees can still be productive with this app, even when they cannot connect.